GitLiveApp/integrify/README.md

 module.exports.onCustomerDeleted = integrify({
   rule: 'DELETE_REFERENCES',
   source: {
-    collection: 'customers', // <-- This will append {masterId}
+    collection: 'customers', // <-- The document ID placeholder can be omitted
     // OR
-    collection: 'customers/{cusomterId}', // <-- Can be any string as in Firebase },
+    collection: 'customers/{customerId}',  // <-- The document ID placeholder can be supplied to improve readability },
   targets: [
     {